29td/concert-website/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+Feel free to check the [issues page](https://github.com/29td/concert-website/issues).

 ## Show your support

 Give a ⭐️ if you like this project!

-## Attribution note

-- I've add my linkedin ID to the readme file
-- Removed the live demo link

 ## Acknowledgments